The thought of starting any new writing task can be a daunting one.

 With only ideas in your head and nothing on paper or typed up on your computer, the sight of a blank sheet of paper or empty word document can be paralysing for many of us.

-Ever had an experience like this before?
+Have you ever had an experience like this before?

 Below is a list of a several strategies Hugh shared to help you get into the groove of writing.